CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Communication of information security requirements to the system integrator and manufacturer **

 The information security requirements of the institution for the OT resulting from the risk analysis should be communicated to the manufacturer and system integrator implementing the equipment.
-This should be done as part of the specifications.The requirements should be formulated on the basis of the specific applications.
+This should be done as part of the specifications.
+The requirements should be formulated on the basis of the specific applications.
 So they can relate to required properties or information.
 It should be described not solutions, but requirements.
 The degree of fulfillment of the requirements should be taken into account when choosing the solution and the integrator.

 ** Consideration of information security specifications of the manufacturer and system integrator **